colbyn/colbyn/README.md

 Also, as every good researcher knows, don’t chase success, chase a good methodology, and as every Haskell zealot knows all too well when it comes to research: **avoid success at all costs!**

+Because success is easy, and that which is easy has its costs.
+For those of us guided by a higher standard, we want something more than mere success as defined by societal expectations.

 ---

 **Regarding my past research:**